 Tracking individual customers (across channels)

 Customers can be tracked in many different ways.
 Ask yourself what information you would like to receive.
 Is it enough to know that your customer ordered via a marketplace, or do you want to know more specific information?
 A customer might buy in various channels, yet show up as a new customer every single time.
-ERP systems can help to recognize names, addresses or client numbers.
+Unified Commerce systems can help to recognize names, addresses or client numbers.
 This will help you to get more insight into your customers.